Game intel

 Ultimate Guide Strategy Guide + Weekly Pro Tips

-If you are tired of resetting the same step, there is a slower workaround that can still save the character: advance Viz-Jaq’taar reputation independently until the game catches the next progression trigger.
-Community reports around Season of Infernal Chaos point to Rank 3 as the most useful breakpoint.
+If you are tired of resetting the same step, there is a slower workaround that can still save the character: advance Viz-Jaq’taar Veneration reputation on its own until the game catches the next progression trigger.

-This is not the elegant solution, but it is useful because it turns a hard stop into a grind you can at least control.
-In practice, it is the fallback for players who cannot get the perk or board steps to flag correctly but still want access to the next seasonal systems.
+It is not elegant, but it turns a hard stop into a grind you control.
+It is the fallback for players who cannot get the perk or board steps to flag correctly but still want access to the next seasonal systems.

-If your character started the quest before those fixes, expect more stubborn behavior.
-Older characters often keep whatever broken flag they originally inherited.
-In those cases, relogging, realm swapping, or bypassing with reputation tends to work better than hammering the same objective prompt over and over.
+If your character started the quest before those fixes, expect more stubborn behavior — older characters tend to keep whatever broken flag they inherited.
+In those cases, relogging, swapping characters, or bypassing with reputation works better than hammering the same objective prompt.